mdn/yari/deployer/README.md

 poetry run deployer
 ```

-If you wanna make a PR, make sure it's formatted with `black` and
+If you want to make a PR, make sure it's formatted with `black` and
 passes `flake8`.

 You can check that all files are `flake8` fine by running: